-The dynamic ODT ($R{TT(WR)}$) feature is defined by MR2[10, 9].
-Dynamic ODT is enabled when a value is selected for the dynamic ODT resistance $R{TT(WR)}$.
-This new DDR3 SDRAM feature enables the ODT termination resistance value to change without issuing an MRS command, essentially changing the ODT termination on-the-fly.
+The dynamic ODT $(R{TT(WR)})$ feature is defined by MR2[10, 9].
+Dynamic ODT is enabled when a value is selected.
+This new DDR3 SDRAM feature enables the ODT termination value to change without issuing an MRS command, essentially changing the ODT termination on-the-fly.

-With dynamic ODT ($R{TT(WR)}$) enabled, the DRAM switches from nominal ODT ($R{TT,nom}$) to dynamic ODT ($R{TT(WR)}$) when beginning a WRITE burst, and subsequently switches back to normal ODT ($R{TT,nom}$) at the completion of the WRITE burst.
-If $R{TT,nom}$ is disabled, the $R{TT,nom}$ value will be High-Z. Special timing parameters must be adhered to when dynamic ODT ($R{TT(WR)}$) is enabled: ODTLcnw, ODTLcwn4, ODTLcwn8, ODTH4, ODTH8, and t ADC.
+With dynamic ODT (R{TT(WR)}) enabled, the DRAM switches from normal ODT (R{TT,nom}) to dynamic ODT $(R{TT(WR)})$ when beginning a WRITE burst and subsequently switches back to ODT (R{TT.nom}) at the completion of the WRITE burst.
+If R{TT.nom} is disabled, the

+$R{TT,nom}$ value will be High-Z. Special timing parameters must be adhered to when dynamic ODT ($R{TT(WR)}$) is enabled: ODTLcnw, ODTLcnw4, ODTLcnw8, ODTH4, ODTH8, and tADC .

 Dynamic ODT is only applicable during WRITE cycles.
-If normal ODT ($R{TT,nom}$) is disabled, dynamic ODT ($R{TT(WR)}$) is still permitted. $R{TT,nom}$ and $R{TT(WR)}$ can be used independent of one another.
+If ODT ($R{TT,nom}$) is disabled, dynamic ODT ($R{TT(WR)}$) is still permitted. $R{TT,nom}$ and $R{TT(WR)}$ can be used independent of one other.
 Dynamic ODT is not available during write leveling mode, regardless of the state of ODT ($R{TT,nom}$).
-For details on dynamic ODT operation, refer to the Dynamic ODT section of the data sheet.
+For details on dynamic ODT operation, refer to Dynamic ODT (page 193).

-The mode register 3 (MR3) controls additional features and functions not available in the other mode registers.
+The mode register 3 (MR3) controls additional functions and features not available in the other mode registers.
 Currently defined is the MULTIPURPOSE REGISTER (MPR).
-This function is controlled via the bits shown in the figure below.
+This function is controlled via the bits shown in Figure 55 (page 146).
 The MR3 is programmed via the LOAD MODE command and retains the stored information until it is programmed again or until the device loses power.
-Reprogramming the MR3 register will not alter the contents of the memory array, provided it is reprogrammed correctly.
+Reprogramming the MR3 register will not alter the contents of the memory array, provided it is performed correctly.
 The MR3 register must be loaded when all banks are idle and no data bursts are in progress, and the controller must wait the specified time ^tMRD and ^tMOD before initiating a subsequent operation.

-Figure 56: Mode Register 3 (MR3) Definition
+Figure 55: Mode Register 3 (MR3) Definition

-Notes: 1.
-MR3[17 and 14:3] are reserved for future use and must all be programmed to 0.

-- 2. When MPR control is set for normal DRAM operation, MR3[1, 0] will be ignored. - 3.
+- 1. MR3[17 and 14:3] are reserved for future use and must all be programmed to 0. - 2.
+When MPR control is set for normal DRAM operation, MR3[1, 0] will be ignored. - 3.
 Intended to be used for READ synchronization.